xitonix/flags/README.md

   - Sort by Required
   - Sort by Deprecated

-- Ability to register your own `Comparer` to gain full control over sorting behaviour
+- Ability to register your own `Comparer` to gain full control over the sorting behaviour

-- Supporting the following command line argument formats
+- Support for the following command line argument formats:

   ```bash